 A1 Optical

-The A1 is all about distortion.
-Its sculptural case bends light and reflection, subtly reshaping the world around it.
-The A1 Optical takes this distortion even further, with an engraved dial inspired by Optical Art, an artistic movement that transforms simple geometric patterns into captivating illusions.
+This sculptural case bends light and reflection, subtly reshaping the world around it.
+The A1 Optical takes this distortion even further, featuring an engraved dial inspired by Optical Art — an artistic movement that transforms simple geometric patterns into captivating illusions.

-The dial plays with proportion, perspective, and depth.
 Fifty subtly offset triangles are engraved into the dial, one by one, using a sharp tool dragged across the metal base.
-The surface is then sandblasted and gently hand-polished to achieve our desired level of reflectiveness.
+The surface is then sandblasted and gently hand-polished to achieve the desired level of reflectiveness.

 Specifications (tap for details)